We chat to sketch group Just These Please about how they've aimed to make a show suitable for everyone.

 Ultimately, we want to make you laugh.
 We try really hard to create a show that's inclusive and 'suitable' for everyone.
 A necessary dose of rudeness makes the show 14+ but you could bring your nan, your postman and Susan from accounts and they'd all have a great time.
 Comedian Lucy Porter described our last show as 'an hour of joy' and that sort of became our mission statement.
 We really love doing what we do and it's really important to us that the audience enjoy themselves just as much as us.

 So, may we present our 55 minute laugh-a-thon where you can forget about all the other crud going on in your life.
 Lost your phone last night?
 Don't worry about it!
 Wife divorcing you?
 Don't worry about it!
 Preoccupied by the Climate Crisis?
 Us too, that's terrifying.

 27 sketches in 55 minutes must be exhausting, what do you do to recover after the show?

 Mostly it's washing suits.
 They get incredibly sweaty after all the singing, morris dancing and pretending to be internal organs.
 As our show is at 12.15pm we tend to recover by basking in the healing glow of other people's shows.
-This year we'll be heading to the relaxation spas that are Mother, Bad Clowns, Connie Wookey and Roann McCloskey to name but a few.
+This year we'll be heading to the relaxation spas that are Some Mothers Do 'Ave 'Em, Bad Clowns, Connie Wookey and Roann McCloskey to name but a few.
 We also do some weird stretching but only when there are other actors around so we seem more legit.